susanev/uw-stars-cse/142/exams/final/study-session/hard-programming.md

 	| `"t.e.p*"` | twerp, trespass, thespians |
 	| `".o*e."` | poem, token, wolves, voucher, toothbrushes |

 	You are allowed to create new strings, but otherwise you are not allowed to construct extra data structures to solve this problem (no array, ArrayList, Scanner, etc).
-You are limited to the string methods listed on the cheat sheet (otherwise this problem can be solved in one line of code).
+You are limited to the string methods listed on the cheat sheet.

 6. Write a static method rearrange that takes an array of integers as an argument and that rearranges the values so that all of the multiples of 3 come first followed by numbers that are one greater than a multiple of 3 followed by numbers that are two greater than a multiple of 3.
 For example, if a variable called "list" stores this sequence of values: